UCCasinoFoundation/verifyBaccarat/README.md

 }
 ```

 When the makeHashList() function is called, given the hash and salt, it generates 52 * 8 hashes by hashing the previous hash.
 Then, makeShoe() function makes the shuffled eight-deck shoe with the hash list using the well-known Fisher–Yates shuffle algorithm.
 When the simulateBaccarat() function is called, it proceeds throughout the multiple steps until the shoe ends.
-For verification of a game result with your hash and salt, please refer to Verify Baccarat.

 **UC Casino Foundation**
 https://uccasino.org